baoguangsheng/target-side-augmentation/README.md

   CUDA_VISIBLE_DEVICES=0,1,2,3 bash scripts_tgtaug/run-all.sh nc2016 exp_main
 ```
 We place the configuration scripts for the experiment at exp_main/scripts.
 After running, two sub-folders will be created.
 One for the DA model (exp_main/subexp_da), and another for the MT model (exp_main/subexp_mt).
+Here, the "nc2016" is the data name for News, which could be replaced with "iwslt17" for TED and "europarl7" for Europarl.

 ### Back-translation + Targets-side Augmentation